rawr51919/openscykohbot/README.md

 # openscykohbot
-An open-source, public domain bot meant for Scykoh's Crudbutt server.
+An open-source, public domain bot meant for Scykoh's CrudButt server.

 Installation Instructions:
 1. Install libsodium (via libsodium-wrappers) and zlib1g-dev on your platform of choice if you don't already have them.